 References must report the vendor to be of good reputation in providing applicable services.
 Although MDOR requires the provision of a minimum of four (4) references, proposer may submit as many references as desired.
 References will be contacted in order listed until at minimum two (2) references have been interviewed.
 Proposers are encouraged to submit additional references to ensure that at least two (2) references are available for interview.
 It is the responsibility of the proposer to verify before submitting their proposal that contact information is correct and current for each reference.
 MDOR will not seek to correct erroneous contact information or track down references.
 MDOR staff must be able to contact two references for a proposal to be found responsive.

+Reference means a particular state or entity that has utilized the same or similar services.
+MDOR does not consider each person at a state or entity as a separate reference for this purpose.